PierreGode/MMM-next-episode/README.md

 npm install uuid
 ```

-How to et your id and hash_key
+How to get your id and hash_key
 when starting the module the first time without id and hash_key in the config an QR code will be generated
 ![image](https://github.com/PierreGode/MMM-next-episode/assets/8579922/ab96c625-9836-4840-b313-6e3e3c0f13d7)